Radio station app: Strategies to make it successful

 According to Nielsen’s report on US media consumption in the first quarter of 2018, US adults spent 11 hours per day on average consuming media.

 3. Think user stories

-Does your radio station app need a podcast, concerts, playlists, Facebook feed, Twitter Feed, Instagram Feed, or blog content section?
+Does your radio station app need podcast, concerts, playlists, Facebook feed, Twitter Feed, Instagram Feed, or blog content sections?

 Seems like the user will be overwhelmed, or some features might go entirely unused.

 One way do this is to figure out the listener's needs or intentions as they use your radio station application.

 Then express them as a user story.